romagna hill towns to visit

 Murals adorn many walls

-The town’s Parish Church of San Biagio is renowned for its baroque interior and art.
+The town’s Parish Church of San Biagio is known for its baroque interior and art.
 The Scent of the 1800’s Festival, held every August, transforms Saludecio into a living museum of the 19th century, with music, food, and crafts.

 Near Saludecio, I recommend dining at Ristorante al Chiar di Luna, a rather outlandish restaurant with an incredible wine cellar and stunning food!